Tomava/Information/README.md

 ### [SecureNotes](https://github.com/Tomava/SecureNotes) (2024)

-`Python / TypeScript / PostgreSQL, Flask / Next.js`
+`Python / TypeScript / PostgreSQL | Flask / Next.js`

 This is an ongoing project with a freely chosen topic for a course where the focus is on secure programming principles.